cariad/startifact/docs/_sources/organization.rst.txt

 Introduction
 ------------

-Startifact is designed to be run within organisations with multiple CI/CD pipelines that stage, download or otherwise *use* versioned artifacts.
+Startifact is designed to be run within organisations with multiple CI/CD pipelines.

 Rather than configure Startifact within each pipeline, Startifact reads from a shared organisation-level configuration in Systems Manager.